-Small business owners understand that in today’s market, a website is essential.
-Your business website is your online headquarters, a place where you can promote your wares, connect with customers, and provide information and special offers that enhance your brand.
+Most small business owners understand the importance of a website.
+Your business website is your online headquarters, a place where you can promote your products and services, connect with customers, and provide information and special offers that enhance your brand.

 Most small business owners also understand that in consumers’ minds, the text on a website speaks to its quality and professionalism of the business it represents.
 Written content that is peppered with typos or bad grammar looks sloppy.
 Language that is convoluted and fraught with industry jargon is confusing.

 Bad copy drives customers away.
 That’s why hiring a professional website copywriter is essential in the modern business world.
 But what actions should you take before you hire a copywriter?
 How can you prepare to ensure that you get excellent service while fostering a mutually beneficial relationship with your copywriter?

 Preparing to Hire a Website Copywriter

-Your website copywriter will need to understand the nature of your business, and she’ll also need to know exactly how much content you want written.
+Your website copywriter will need to understand the nature of your business, and she’ll need to know exactly how much content you want written.
 There may be additional questions later, but there are some materials you can gather in advance of hiring a website copywriter to make the process smooth and quick: